VALUE ADJUSTMENT BOARD

 Utility Upload Petition Filing

 For tax agents intending to file ten (10) or more petitions to the VAB for the 2017 tax year, please provide the VAB Clerk with a CSV (Comma Delimited) excel spreadsheet containing the parcel IDs or tangible personal property (TPP) account numbers for the Clerk to upload to Axia.
 This will expedite petition entry and allow the VAB Clerk to schedule petitions for hearings in a more timely manner.
 Please refer to the Instructions to Agents Regarding Utility Uploads for important information prior to submission.

 WHEN IS THE DEADLINE TO FILE A VAB PETITION?

 Exemption / Classification Petitions

 Petitions appealing the denial of an exemption or classification must be filed with the VAB at least thirty (30) days following the date of your denial letter received from the Property Appraiser’s Office (PAO).

 Petitions related to valuation issues must be filed by the 25th day following the mailing of the notice of proposed property taxes, otherwise known as the TRIM notice, from the PAO.
 Typically the TRIM notices are mailed in mid to late August.
-The 2017 VAB petition filing deadline is Monday, September 18, 2017.
-Please continue to monitor this webpage for updates.
+The 2017 VAB petition filing deadline was Monday, September 18, 2017.

 2017 VAB APPOINTED MEMBERS